Compliance Corner: Year-End HR Planning

 5. Which year-end responsibilities are often overlooked by busy HR teams?

 HR leaders wear a variety of hats for organizations year-round, and year-end is no different.
 It’s important that the core HR infrastructure is not forgotten.
-January 1 is a popular, and recommended, time to roll out changes such as policy modifications, job description enhancements, etc. Additionally, many organizational budgets are based on a calendar year. isolved recently conducted a survey that shows 53 percent of HR leaders’ budgets increased this year, with technology getting the majority of the spend – despite being overlooked historically.
+January 1 is a popular, and recommended, time to roll out changes such as policy modifications, job description enhancements, etc. Additionally, many organizational budgets are based on a calendar year. isolved's 2021 HR Leaders study shows 53% of HR leaders’ budgets increased, with technology getting the majority of the spend – despite being overlooked historically.
 Ensure your HRIS is a line item in your proposed budget.

 6. Which year-end tasks would be good options to outsource if HR teams don’t have enough time or resources to handle internally?